 Tip: Potatoes tubers should be true to variety, brushed clean, no skin damaged.
 Free from greening (known as sunburn), as well as disease, insect and mechanical damage.
 Should be one cultivar.
 Should be smooth, swallowed eyed, uniform in size.
 Not less than 2 in.
 (5cm) in diameter.

-38. Squash, Pepper to be grown from original seed 1
+39. Squash, Acorn/Pepper to be grown from original seed 1

 Tip: Squash extended flower stem.
 Hard and mature, Heavy in proportion to size.
 Wiped clean, little or minimum light colour underside.